Margaret Palmer, 85, retired educator

 In addition to her daughter and grandson, she is survived by: her brother, Donald A. White and other relatives and friends.

-A memorial service will be held 10 a.m.
-Feb.
+A memorial service were held Feb.
 22 at St. Luke’s Episcopal Church, 5421 Germantown Ave.
 Burial is private.

 Bruce R. Hawkins Funeral Home handled the arrangements.